Canada Picks the GlobalEye — Boeing’s Second NATO Loss in Two Weeks

 by | May 28, 2026 | Military Aviation, News | 0 comments

-For the second time in two weeks, Boeing has been beaten by a Swede with a radar plank on its back.
-NATO chose the Saab GlobalEye over the E-7 Wedgetail for its alliance-wide airborne early-warning replacement on 19 May.
-On 27 May, the Royal Canadian Air Force confirmed that Ottawa has entered formal talks with Saab to do exactly the same — replacing Canada’s geriatric AEW capability with the Erieye Extended Range system mounted on a Bombardier Global 6000 business jet.
+For the second time in a matter of weeks, Boeing has been beaten by a Swede with a radar plank on its back.
+NATO reportedly settled on the Saab GlobalEye over the E-7 Wedgetail for its alliance-wide airborne early-warning replacement in late April.
+On 27 May, Prime Minister Mark Carney announced at the CANSEC defence show that Ottawa has entered formal talks with Saab to do exactly the same — replacing Canada’s geriatric AEW capability with the Erieye Extended Range system mounted on a Bombardier Global 6500 business jet.

 It is a Canadian airframe carrying a Swedish radar over Canadian Arctic skies.
 For Ottawa and Stockholm, it is the kind of industrial-and-strategic alignment both governments have been quietly building for years.
-For Boeing, it is two losses in 11 days.
+For Boeing, it is two heavyweight losses in just over a month.

 Quick Facts